the city is the grave of Qutham ibn al-' Abbas, who

 A precious pearl was lost here is the mourning epitaph dictated by Turkan Aqa for her daughter.

-Chirin Bika Ata was another sister of Timur; her mausoleum was built at a later date and its decoration shows the hand of artisans from Tabriz, a town in western Persia, known for its tiles.
-Also the deep muqarna (niche) of the portal marks a change from previous patterns.
+Chirin Bika Ata was another sister of Timur; her mausoleum was built at a later date.
+The deep muqarnas, a system of projecting niches above the doorway which has the appearance of a honeycomb, marks a change from previous patterns.

 (left/centre) Chadi Moulk Aka Mausoleum and (right) Chirin Bika Ata Mausoleum: details of the decoration

-Tiles with reliefs, carved terracottas, majolica mosaics show the variety of techniques used to enrich the decoration.
+Tiles with reliefs, carved terracottas, majolica mosaics show the variety of techniques which were used to enrich the decoration.
+An early example of this approach can be seen in the Mausoleum of Oljeitu at Soltaniyeh which was completed in 1313.

 Alim Nasafi Mausoleum (1385)